Unlocking Your Best Self: A Journey Back to Your Inner Child

 - Victoria Austin

-- Jul 17
+- Jul 17, 2025

-- 2 min read
+- 3 min read

 Every single person has experienced their childhood differently.
-Some of us might feel we never experienced being a child, because we had to mature quickly for various reasons.
+Some of us might feel we never truly experienced being a child because we had to mature quickly for various reasons.
 Others might feel their childhood was stolen from them due to one or more traumatizing experiences, which is also considered to be an inner child wound.
 To begin addressing your current emotional and psychological needs, reflecting on your inner child is a significant first step.

 When I’ve experienced heightened anxiety or depression in the last few years, I’ve found myself going back to the outlets that allowed me to manage my emotions as a kid.
 I journal often, especially when I am stressed and don't want to speak with anyone about my personal issues.
 Creating art allows me to express myself creatively in ways that words couldn’t.
 I revisit my favorite music that I haven’t listened to in a while.
 Reminding myself of what made me happy and enthusiastic for life as a child helps bring me to a place of healing during dark times.

 Unfortunately, we can’t go back in time to warn ourselves or prevent certain events from occurring.
 What we can do with the tools we have now is address the childhood traumas that could be holding us back mentally and emotionally.
 As adults, we have more power to control our lives and what affects us.
-Here are some questions you might want to address to help you navigate your life and reflect on your childhood.
+Here are some questions you might want to address to help you navigate your life and reflect on your childhood:

 What memories from your childhood do you cherish?